cnopslabs/oshell/README.md

 For more details on session termination and background refresher management, see the [Terminating Sessions](#terminating-sessions) section.

-## Using with oshiv
+## Using with oshiv (Optional)

-After setting up your tenancy and compartment with oshell, you can use oshiv to manage OCI resources:
+While oshell works independently, it can also be used as a companion to oshiv.
+If you have oshiv installed, after setting up your tenancy and compartment with oshell, you can use oshiv to manage OCI resources:

 ```bash
 # List instances matching "home" in their name